Sorry, you need to enable JavaScript to visit this website.

 Only a few individual “youth-specific” rights exist; young French people generally benefit from (social) rights as their parents’ “assignees” (family benefits, social security membership, tax incentives, etc.) and enjoy few direct social rights of their own.
 Diverses studies published by the National Institute for Youth and Non-Formal Education emphasises this point, explaining it partly by the overall “familiarization” of young people’s benefits.

-Amenities providing information on rights have been in existence since the 1980s, House of Justice and Rights and Access to Rights Points, alongside collaborative work between associations promoting young people’s education and access to their rights and local public stakeholders (municipalities and schools).
+Amenities providing information on rights have been in existence since the 1980s, House of Justice and Rights and Access to Rights Points, alongside collaborative work between associations promote young people’s education and access to their rights and local public stakeholders (municipalities and schools).
 Reliable, objective, non-specialised information on all aspects of young people’s daily lives is also provided by a network of youth information facilities (around 1,500 of them across the country) financed by the State and local authorities.

-In addition, programmes designed to raise young people’s awareness of their rights are developed in partnerships between the Ministries of Justice and Education, associations promoting access to rights, judges’ associations, and the Defender of Rights, an independent State institution created in 2011 and enshrined in the Constitution, whose missions are “the defence of persons whose rights are not respected and equal access to rights for all”.
+In addition, programmes designed to raise young people’s awareness of their rights are developed in partnerships between the Ministries of Justice, and Education and Youth, associations promoting access to rights, judges’ associations, and the Defender of Rights, an independent State institution created in 2011 and enshrined in the Constitution, whose missions are “the defence of persons whose rights are not respected and equal access to rights for all”.
 The Defender of Rights’ Educadroit programme, for example, raises awareness of and provides training in their rights among children between 6 and 12 years old as well as adults who are professionally involved with children.

 The government plans to strengthen the system of public service centres (Maison France service), which are not specifically dedicated to young people but whose mission is to facilitate access to public services for all inhabitants through information and support, particularly in rural areas and disadvantaged urban neighbourhoods.
 There are currently 2,428 "public service houses" in the country, an increase of almost 50% since 2020 (1,340 houses).